-BASSETERRE, ST. KITTS, OCTOBER 6TH, 2017 (PRESS SEC) – Prime Minister and Minister of Finance Dr. the Honourable Timothy Harris hopes that Financial Information Month (October) 2017 will be a catalyst for conversations about the importance of retirement planning and developing strategies to get there.
+BASSETERRE, ST. KITTS, OCTOBER 6TH, 2017 (PRESS SEC) – Prime Minister and Minister of Finance Dr. the Honourable Timothy Harris hopes that Financial Information Month (October) 2017 will be a catalyst for conversations about the importance of retirement planning, being able to retire in luxury and developing strategies to get there.

 In a written statement to mark the observance of Financial Information Month in the Federation of St. Kitts and Nevis and throughout the rest of the eight-member Eastern Caribbean Currency Union (ECCU), the Honourable Prime Minister emphasizes the critical role that financial literacy plays in “building strong and resilient households that provide for all family members.”